-Travel & Adventure Conquering Fear & Chasing Miles with Two Icons of British DesignSpending a week in the "California of Europe" with two legends of the auto and moto scene.
+Travel & Adventure Conquering Fear & Chasing Miles with Two Icons of British DesignSpending a week in Portugal with Cool & Vintage and the Triumph Thruxton RS

 - Words & Images Gregory George Moore

 I awaken to a faint voice garbling through my noise-canceling headphones and the fog of Xanax.
 “We’re making our final descent into Lisbon.
 Put your seats and tray tables in their upright position and we will be on the ground in about 30 minutes.
 Thank you for flying with us.”
 I had made it.
 My second international flight over the Atlantic.
 This flying thing is starting to feel a whole lot easier — especially on drugs.
 The plane jolts to remind me that we’re in a metal tube in the sky made of shit we’ve pulled from the ground.
 How remarkable and deeply unnatural it seems.